elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 The quality has diminished, however their beef/chicken shawrma poutine used to be good.
 I recommend eating there instead of takeout as the food taste & quality varies strongly with time.
 Fries can get soggy extremely quickly.
 I don't like their wraps that much.

+### Zesty Pita

+I was craving beef on rice instead of fries and this place delivered.
+I feel that rice may be healthier than fries so will try eating these mixes with a rice base instead of a fries base.
+The food here was more expensive than Pita Halal but I liked it either way.
+The beef tasted slightly like mutton.

 ## Burger King

 Before, I used to always get their features like the roadhouse king or the bacon king.
 I was naive